fpagliughi/rust-industrial-io/README.md

         // ...
     });

 Here the inner context is cloned to the `cti` object which is moved into the thread and consumed to create a new context object, `thr_ctx`.
-This procedure was required in the earler versions of library, prior to v0.5.0.
+This procedure was required in the earlier versions of library, prior to v0.5.0.

 An alternate way to share devices across threads and processes is to run the IIO network daemon on the local machine and allow it to control the local context.
 Then multiple client applications can access it from _localhost_ using a network context.
 The daemon will serialize access to the device and let multiple clients share it.
 Each thread in the client would still need a separate network context.